tinacms/tina.io/content/docs/cms/events.md

 next: /docs/cms/alerts
 ---

-The **Events** feature allows decoupled parts of the CMS to notify the rest of the system about certain events which have happened.
+The **Events** feature allows decoupled parts of the CMS to:

+  1. Notify the rest of the system that something has happened, and
+  2. React to things that happen elsewhere in the system.

 ## Interface